admin-shell-io/aas-specs/CONTRIBUTING.md

 The specification of [Asset Administration Shell - Part 1] is an official publication of the joint working group of the [Platform Industrie 4.0] and [IDTA].
 The specification and schema definition, including application examples in the aas-spec repository must be particularly compliant with this.
-However, we invite the community to review, report and bugfix the specification and schema definition, including application examples.
+However, we invite the community to review, report and fix the specification and schema definitions, including application examples.
 Therefore, we demand a defined procedure for the contribution in this repository.

 [Asset Administration Shell - Part 1]: https://www.plattform-i40.de/PI40/Redaktion/EN/Standardartikel/specification-administrationshell.html

 ## Before the Pull Requests

 **Create Feature branches**.
 We develop using the feature branches, see [this section of the Git book].

 [this section of the Git book]: https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows.